Temple athletic director Arthur Johnson’s ESPN interview drowned out by UTSA touchdown

 “First, I want to start by saying those decisions are not easy decisions to start with,” Johnson replied.
 “Coach Drayton’s a great man.
 He did a great job working with our kids off the field, the work we’ve done in the community, and in the classroom.
 However, we want to win championships.”

-As Johnson finished his last sentence, UTSA quarterback Owen McCown, son of NFL veteran Josh McCown, stepped up in the pocket and scrambled for a 75-yard touchdown to extend the Roadrunners’ lead to 14-3.
+As Johnson finished his last sentence, UTSA quarterback Owen McCown, son of former NFL player Josh McCown, stepped up in the pocket and scrambled for a 75-yard touchdown to extend the Roadrunners’ lead to 14-3.

 Johnson went silent as Shroff finished the call.
 UTSA had controlled the game at that point.
 The Roadrunners had 173 rushing yards less than five minutes into the second quarter.